Raden Saleh: Death

-Painting
+Artworks

-During his stay in Paris, Saleh met Horace Vernet whose painting frequently took themes of African wildlife.
+While living in Paris, Saleh met Horace Vernet whose painting frequently took themes of African wildlife.
 Compared to Vernet, Saleh's painting seems to be more influenced by the romantic painter Eugène Delacroix.
 This could be seen in one of Saleh's work, Hunting Lion, 1840, which has similar composition to Delacroix's Liberty Leading the People.
 However, Werner Kraus, a researcher in the Southeast-Asian Art Center of Passau, Germany, said that Saleh "never mentioned Delacroix.
 Perhaps he saw Delacroix's, and possibly Vernet's, works during an exhibition."

+Many European nobles were amazed by Raden Saleh's paintings, as were the Dutch, they did not expect a young painter from the Dutch East Indies (now Indonesia) to be able to master the techniques and capture the character of western painting, including Sachsen-Coburg-Gotha, the family of Queen Victoria, and a number of governors-general such as Johannes van den Bosch, Jean Chrétien Baud, and Herman Willem Daendels.
+In 1883, an exhibition of Raden Saleh's paintings was held in Amsterdam to commemorate the third anniversary of Saleh's death, on the initiative of King Willem III and Ernst of Sachsen-Coburg-Gotha.

+Among them were the paintings Burning Forest, Buffalo Hunting in Java, and the Capture of Prince Diponegoro.